 Because of many things, Shrewsbury is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Shrewsbury really has some of the features that families look for when choosing a good community to raise children.
 Is Shrewsbury perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 Shrewsbury is a very ethnically-diverse town.
 The people who call Shrewsbury home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Shrewsbury residents report their race to be White, followed by Asian.
-Important ancestries of people in Shrewsbury include Italian, French , English, and German.
+Important ancestries of people in Shrewsbury include Irish, Italian, English, German, and French.

 The most common language spoken in Shrewsbury is English.
-Other important languages spoken here include Other Asian languages and Chinese.
+Other important languages spoken here include Langs. of India and Other Asian languages.